snowplow-archive/snowplow.github.com/_posts/2015-03-28-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="uau">5.
 Upgraded enrichment: useragent parsing using user_agent_utils</a></h2>

-Our existing useragent parsing enrichment built on [user_agent_utils] [user_agent_utils] is no longer hardcoded to run - instead, it is now a user-configurable enrichment.
+Our existing useragent parsing enrichment built on [user-agent-utils] [user-agent-utils] is no longer hardcoded to run - instead, it is now a user-configurable enrichment.
 The fields that it populates in `atomic.events` are unchanged.

 To enable it to run as before, you **must** add in a JSON configuration file into your folder of enrichments.
 See [9.1.1 Configuring enrichments](#configuring-enrichments) for details.